martyychang/sf-security-deployment-agent/README.md

 ## Note from the author

-"_The single script file is pretty crude, I know.
-I just hope the functionality will make up for the coding style, at least until people have time to clean it up and actually create a nice-looking class or module out of this._" -- Marty
+"_The script files are pretty crude, I know.
+I just hope the functionality will make up for the coding style, at least until people have time to clean it all up and actually create a nice-looking class or module out of this._" -- Marty

-## How do I use the script?
+## How do I use the scripts?

-In short, you will run the script from the command line, and then use [Workbench](https://workbench.developerforce.com) to deploy the final package.
+In short, you will run the scripts from the command line, and then use [Workbench](https://workbench.developerforce.com) to deploy the final package.

 ### Prerequisites